JamesSkemp/logparserplus.com/content/functions/to_timestamp.md

 +++
 name = "TO_TIMESTAMP"
 syntax = "TO_TIMESTAMP( dateTime1 <TIMESTAMP>, dateTime2 <TIMESTAMP> ) | ( string <STRING>, format <STRING> ) ( seconds <INTEGER | REAL> )"
-description = "Parses a string representing a timestamp and returns a value of the TIMESTAMP data type.
-See also <a href="http://strivinglife.com/words/post/Microsoft-Log-Parser-timestamp-formats.aspx">Microsoft Log Parser timestamp formats</a> by James Skemp.
-There seems to be no difference between using TO_TIMESTAMP() and just TIMESTAMP()." type = "conversion"
+description = "Parses a string representing a timestamp and returns a value of the TIMESTAMP data type." type = "conversion"
 +++